by

 Both specialise in processing fresh tuna and preserving it in jars and tins.
 I recommend you buy some red tuna to make a salad for lunch or dinner; it is delicious.

-Once you have made any tuna purchases, walk along the seafront far as long as you wish before returning the way you came.
+Once you have made any tuna purchases, walk along the seafront as far along as you wish before returning the way you came.
+Look out for Via Mazamemi 39, which has a viewing point for the nature reserve.

-In the middle of Marzamemi Harbour is Isola Piccola, a small, privately owned island big enough for a single home but nothing else.
+In the middle of Marzamemi Harbour is a small island, or in Italian, Isola Piccola, a small, privately owned island big enough for a single home but nothing else.

 As you walk back along the seafront past where you joined it, you will reach the harbour arm, which you can walk out to the end and back.